cyberark/secretless-broker/internal/plugin/connectors/http/generic/README.md

 As you can see in the Basic auth example, the `text/template` package has powerful transformation features.
-You can use `printf` for formatting and compose functions using pipes `|`.
+You can use `printf` for formatting and you can compose functions using pipes `|`.
 See the text template package docs linked above for detailed information on these and other features.

 #### `credentialValidations`